 1. My child does not want to add any school days to his/her already busy schedule, but I feel it is important to provide him/her with some form of a Jewish education.

-The CKids club at Chabad of Forest Hills North is not a typical club.
+CKids of the Arts at Chabad of Forest Hills North is not a typical club.
 We understand that children learn through activities and games and we strive to create an environment which is fun and camp-like, with our focus being on expression through various forms of art so that the students are so busy doing things, they don’t even realize they are learning!

 3. How does the CKids Club prepare my child for Bar/Bat Mitzvah?
 At our CKids Club, your child will gain a solid foundation of Judaism and Hebrew Reading in preparation for becoming a Bar/Bat Mitzvah in the synagogue of your choice.
 Some families prefer to celebrate elsewhere and maintain membership at various local synagogues.
 Families who choose to hold Bar/Bat Mitzvah services at Chabad are welcome to do so as Chabad does not require any membership fees.
 Our slogan is: “No need to join, you already belong here.”
 We offer Bar/Bat Mitzvah ceremonies which are tailored to each child and family.
 Additional Bar/ Bat Mitzvah tutoring is available as well for students who would like to prepare for a service.